arahina/nprobe-udm/README.md

 # nProbe-udm

 Onboard the M.V Arahina we have a large range of network equipment including Ubiquiti UDM-Pro, Edgerouter-4 and Switches and we use Ntopng to perform netflow monitoring to support the DPI tools built into the UDM-Pro Unifi software.

-This project builds a podman container with a running Ntop nProbe on the Ubiquti UDM-Pro as I found the performance overhead of runnign Ntopng on the UDM itself to much and so Ntopng is run on a seperate RPI4B server running RPiOS.
+This project was inspired by thr awesome Github project https://github.com/tusc/ntopng-udm for deploying Ntopng into a container on the UDM Pro.
+This project is similar but builds a podman container with a running nProbe inside its own container on the Ubiquti UDM-Pro as I found the performance overhead of running Ntopng on the UDM itself to much and so Ntopng is run on a seperate RPI4B server running RPiOS.
+I also prefer running the Pro versions of Ntopng and nprobe as the extra functionlity is worth it ie purchase licenses ;-).

+**Although note to Ntop**:  Don't be stingy, include licenses for all nprobe plugins for the pro-embedded versions of nprobe since you stopped selling them standalone!

 ## Preparation
 The UDM Pro doesn't have git installed so in the github releases folder there is a compressed archive file to use ```nprobe-udm-1.0.tar.gz```